 Each year we want to change and improve our work from the previous one.
 As with anything, this goes for web design as well.
 Some of the things that first gained popularity in 2018, became trends in 2019.
-As technology improves with every second, web developer and designers need to keep up and bring the innovations into their work.
+As technology improves with every second, web developers and designers need to keep up and bring innovations into their work.
 We’ve already listed some of the anticipated UI design trends for 2019 and now we want to see how it went through the year and see where it might go from here.

 Business always wants their web page to be as trendy as possible, so looking for all the new ways of providing the best results is crucial.
 The user interface is the first thing that catches the viewer’s attention.
 In order to have a recognizable page that offers a great user experience and is up to date, you need the best UI.

 A leading trend in 2018 was the design of mobile apps.
 Today it is still improving as smartphones are a widely used device.
 The overall look of apps play an important role in captivating and expending the targeted audience, as well as it’s availability on any device

 Now the UI design is moving forward to provide new levels of usability.
 Designers need to make quick adjustments to keep their pace with never stopping changes.
 From color choices to VR interfaces, every part of web design works to satisfy users’ needs.
 To make sure that you have it, here’s a list of the top 5 UI takeaways to look for in 2019:

 Creating a connection with users is very important.
 It engages them to your site and potentially sells your product easier.
 That’s what emotional design is all about.
 The visual elements in the design provide different feelings and reactions in viewers.